On the critical group of hinge graphs: Acknowledgements

 \section{Acknowledgements}

 The authors thank Jackson Morrow for introducing them to one another.
 The authors also thank Carlos Alfaro, Nathan Kaplan, and Ralihe Villagr\'an for fruitful correspondence.
-In particular, Carlos and Ralihe pointed out the connection between our hinge graphs and thick cycle graphs.
-A very special thank you to Dave Jensen for his time and support in reading an earlier draft of this paper and his insightful feedback.
+A special thank you to Dave Jensen for his time and support in reading an earlier draft of this paper and his insightful feedback and to the anonymous referee whose comments helped refine our exposition.